eMahtab/dijkstra-algorithm/README.md

 # Dijkstra Algorithm

-Single Source Shortest Path in a directed graph with non-negative weights using a Priority Queue (Min Heap)
+Single Source Shortest Path in a graph with non-negative weights using a Priority Queue (Min Heap)

 ## ❗❗❗ Remember Dijkstra's algorithm doesn't work with negative weights.